ohbm-dic/ohbm-dic.github.io/content/kidsreview/2025/Mandarin/mandarin.md

 ---
-title: "Brain Mappers of Tomorrow: Mandarin 2025 - 大腦語語工作坊"
+title: "Brain Mappers of Tomorrow: Mandarin 2025"
 description: "The Mandarin edition of our Brain Mappers of Tomorrow"
 menu: Kids Review
 weight: 51